 - a. the Chair, Academic Board;

 - b. the Courses and Academic Quality Committee;

 - c.
 Faculty Boards;

+- d. the Student Administrative Lifecycle and Policy Committee;

-- d. the Internationalisation Committee;
+- e. the Internationalisation Committee;

-- e. the University Learning and Teaching Committee;
+- f. the University Learning and Teaching Committee;

-- f. the University Research Committee
+- g. the University Research Committee

 (26) The management of risk is implied within the governance obligations and terms of reference within each Senate Sub-Committee and the Academic Board.
 However, the Audit and Risk Committee (ARC) has overarching responsibility for ensuring ACU risk management practices are effective and consistent, so that ACU maintains its status as a quality and low risk higher education provider.
 ARC sets the risk appetite of ACU (through development and recommendation for Senate approval) and confirms relevant risk management policies and key risk management procedures including the development and management of the University's strategic and operational risk registers.
 The ARC regularly engages with Management to oversee the status of risk management activities, adherence to risk limits and policies, quality assurance and issues raised through various risk management reports.